trainerbill/paypal-rest-api/README.md

 ```

 ### VSCode
-Switch to the Debugger.
-Open the example file you want to run, select the "Launch Example File" configuration and select run.
+The repo provides some [launch configurations and tasks](https://github.com/trainerbill/paypal-rest-api/tree/master/.vscode) for VsCode.
+Switch to the Debugger,  open the example file you want to run, select the "Launch Example File" configuration and select run.

 ## Usage
 There are 3 different methods to make API Calls.
 It is **STRONGLY** recommended to use the Model approach.
 For full examples refer to the [examples folder](https://github.com/trainerbill/paypal-rest-api/tree/master/examples).